ArnxbSaha/PCB-Defects-detection/README.md

    If you wish to train YOLOv5 according to new parameters, you can make use of the 'Dataprocess.py' and 'testing.py' codes;
    - 'Dataprocess.py' essentially does the required data preprocessing and makes a new dataset format appropriate for the YOLO format; \
      The code resizes the images and splits them into training, validation, and testing folders.
-   - 'Testing.py' is a simple testing code to make sure the trained model is working, before moving on to deploying the model onto a backend.
+   - 'testing.py' is a simple testing code to make sure the trained model is working, before moving on to deploying the model onto a backend.
    - Whilst using these codes, make sure to change the file directories to their suitable locations on your device.

 4. Setting up the backend using FASTAPI (& PostgreSQL):
    Make sure you have your trained model by this point, or you are welcome to use my pre-trained model- 'best.pt'
-   - Here, depending on if one wishes to integrate PostgreSQL or wants to opt out, I have provided two codes;
+   - Here, depending on whether one wishes to integrate PostgreSQL or wants to opt out, I have provided two codes;
    - The 'main.py' integrates the trained model onto the backend using FASTAPI, with two main endpoints - /predict and /visualize, and then stores predictions in a database, such as:
        1. Confidence Limit
        2. Dimensions of Bounding Boxes